mohamed-m-ali/resume.md-1/resume.md

 Developing a Windows-based tablet application for bus drivers to issue tickets, manage rider cards, and communicate with back-office systems, serving public transportation networks.
 #### Key Contributions:
 - Led requirements gathering and validation sessions with stakeholders, leveraging UML diagrams to ensure requirement traceability and alignment
-- Architected and developed C# libraries optimized for Windows OS tablets, ensuring high performance in offline-first scenarios
+- Architected and developed C# libraries optimized for Windows OS tablets, ensuring high performance
 - Collaborated with system architects and developers in design sessions to establish scalable architecture patterns
 - Implemented a comprehensive testing strategy, including unit, integration, and deployment tests, achieving 80%+ code coverage
 #### Technical Environment: